21 Types of Architectural Arches

 three centered arch

-A three-centered arch is an arch that is formed by three arcs with three centers.
-It’s intrados is similar to a segmental arch in shape with a difference at the two ends that are curves.
-Centre of the larger and middle curve lies below the springing line of the arch.
-Meanwhile centers of the two smaller identical arcs at the ends lie on the springing line.
+A three-centred arch is an arch that is formed by three arcs with three centres.
+Its intrados is similar to a segmental arch in shape with a difference at the two ends that are curved.
+The Centre of the larger and middle curve lies below the springing line of the arch.
+Meanwhile, the centres of the two smaller identical arcs at the ends lie on the springing line.
 It is a type of an elliptical arch.
 It is also known as a semi-elliptical arch.

 Four-centered Arch